 What is the name of the Vice President of the United States now?

-If both the President and the Vice President can no longer serve, who becomes President?
+If both the president and Vice President can no longer serve, who becomes president?

 Who signs bills to become laws?